kritanjalijain/ML_from_Scratch/Day11_Projects/regularization_logistic_regression_microchip_prediction/README.md

 ### Understanding Overfitting
 Next, different regularization parameters are tried to understand how regularization prevents overfitting.

-* Case 1: With a very small lambda, the classifier gets almost every training example correct, but draws a very complicated boundary, thus overfitting the data.
+* Case 1: With a very small &lambda;, the classifier gets almost every training example correct, but draws a very complicated boundary, thus overfitting the data.

 ##### Figure 2- Scatter Plot of Overfitting case

 ![](results/Scatter_Plot_7.png)

-* Case 2: With a very large lambda, the decision boundary will not follow the data so well, thus underfitting the data
+* Case 2: With a very large &lambda;, the decision boundary will not follow the data so well, thus underfitting the data

 ##### Figure 3- Scatter Plot of Underfitting case

 ![](results/Scatter_plot_4.png)

-Trying out other cases for lambda
+Trying out other cases for &lambda;

-##### Figure 4- Scatter Plot of labmda =10 case
+##### Figure 4- Scatter Plot of &lambda; = 10 case

 ![](results/Scatter_Plot_5.png)

-* Optimal Case- With a lambda between 0 to 10, you should see a plot that shows an simpler decision boundary which still separates the positives and negatives fairly well.
+* Optimal Case- With a &lambda; between 0 to 10, you should see a plot that shows an simpler decision boundary which still separates the positives and negatives fairly well.

-##### Figure 5- Scatter Plot of labmda =1 case
+##### Figure 5- Scatter Plot of &lambda; = 1 case

 ![](results/Scatter_plot_6.png)